Women in Science: Einstein’s Advice to a Little Girl Who Wants to Be a Scientist

 By Maria Popova

-Earlier today, we witnessed the gender imbalance in philosophy — an imbalance arguably more pronounced in science than in any other field.
-It’s a systemic problem solved not simply by putting more women in the Science section of the bookstore or on the TED stage or on the science faculties of higher education, but by encouraging more little girls to become scientists in the first place.
+Although researchers have found that “psychological androgyny” is essential for creativity, the history of human creative and intellectual endeavor is strewn with gender imbalances — nowhere more so than in science.
+This systemic problem is solved not simply by putting more women in the Science section of the bookstore or on the TED stage or on the science faculties of higher education, but by encouraging more little girls to become scientists in the first place.
 But, how?

 From the delightful Dear Professor Einstein: Albert Einstein’s Letters to and from Children (public library) comes the following exchange between Einstein and a bright, witty South African girl named Tyfanny, who reminded Einstein of his own granddaughter and with whom he exchanged several letters despite being at the height of his career and cultural prominence.